Icinga/icingabeat/README.md

 [![Build Status](https://travis-ci.org/Icinga/icingabeat.svg?branch=master)](https://travis-ci.org/Icinga/icingabeat)

 # Icingabeat
+> The Beats are lightweight data shippers, written in Go, that you install on
+> your servers to capture all sorts of operational data (think of logs,
+> metrics, or network packet data).
+The Beats send the operational data to
+> Elasticsearch, either directly or via Logstash, so it can be visualized with
+> Kibana.

-Icingabeat is a Beat to fetch data from the Icinga 2 API.
-Icingabeat has two
+Icingabeat fetches data from the Icinga 2 API and sends it either directly to Elasticsearch or Logstash.
+This Beat supports two modes:
-modes:

 **Eventstream:** Receive an eventstream from the Icinga 2 API.
 Events are checkresults, notifications and many other types.
 See below for details.
 There